Sharon Pincott: Author

+Ivory trade, Sport-hunting, Cyanide poisoning, Land grabs and associated harassment

+In her latest memoir, Elephant Dawn, written and published after Pincott finally fled Zimbabwe in late 2014, she shares some of the threats, intimidation and risks that she endured while fighting for the elephants’ welfare.
+These include being accused by the local Governor (who later became a government Cabinet Minister) of being a Spy, working for the Australian government, tasked with bringing down Land reform in Zimbabwe.
+She was punched in the face by a government Minister’s son over an illegal land grab of protected elephant land, an assault case she won in court.
+She found herself on a publicly displayed Police Wanted Person’s list for a period of over 12 months, despite living just a few miles from the local police station.
+Although constantly harassed, she was never charged with anything.

 For World Wildlife Day 2017 Pincott collaborated with the International Fund for Animal Welfare in an attempt to help bring an end to the Ivory trade.
 On International Women's Day 2017 Pincott was acknowledged by associates of the Wildlife Preservation Society of Queensland, Australia, as "blazing a trail for elephants as well as women working in conservation".
 In late March 2017, almost 3 years after leaving her Hwange elephant work, Pincott was still being acknowledged by the Zimbabwe press for her "profound dedication to the Presidential Elephants", in a country increasingly known for hostility towards conservationists who speak out against wildlife-related corruption.
-In May 2017, after a male big-game hunter was crushed to death in Hwange when an adult female elephant, felled by gunfire, landed on him, Pincott reasoned in an interview that it was "likely" to be a known Presidential Elephant female that was shot in this hunting party incident, and highlighted the ongoing ineffectuality of Mugabe's Presidential Decree.
+In May 2017, after a male big-game hunter was crushed to death in Hwange when an adult female elephant, felled by gunfire, landed on him, Pincott reasoned in an interview that it was "likely" to be a known Presidential Elephant female that was shot in this hunting party incident, and highlighted the ongoing ineffectuality of Mugabe's Presidential Decree, and how unethical sport-hunting can be.
+It was at this time that she once again became involved in raising awareness about a new deadly bout of cyanide poisoning in Hwange.

 Health

-In 2017 Pincott revealed that she was suffering from rare, incurable, autoimmune connective tissue disease believed by medical researchers to be both environment- and stress-related.
+In 2017 Pincott revealed that she was suffering from rare, incurable, autoimmune connective tissue diseases believed by medical researchers to be both environment- and stress-related.
+Pincott shares the same debilitating and progressive Autoimmune Disease with Canadian singer Celine Dion, called Stiff Person Syndrome.
+Amongst numerous other health problems, she also suffers from a second one-in-a-million Autoimmune condition called Scleredema of Buschke Type 2 (not to be confused with Scleroderma, although these do share some symptoms).
+She continues to do what she can for the welfare of elephants from afar, as her health allows.